 I have an idea: A while ago, after bail reform was put into place, this very body instituted something along the lines of statistical reporting for crimes. gets rearrested?
 Who doesn't get rearrested?
 What's the statistics of what goes on?
-I propose doing a safe staffing initiative with the Sheriff's Department, either as a local law or a procedure, as was done, like I said previously, with crime reporting statistics in the county.
-Our department should be required to report on a quarterly basis the following to address this stuff that I have been doing on and on appeared to be the only one:
+I propose doing a safe staffing initiative with the Sheriff's Department, was done, like I said previously, with crime reporting statistics in the county.